Data Augmentation MCMC for Bayesian Inference from Privatized Data: Discussion

 \section{Discussion}

-We proposed a novel, but simple sampling procedure for parameter inference on $p(\theta \mid \sdp)$, which leverage existing samplers for the non-private posterior, as well as the structure of the privacy mechanism.
+We proposed a novel, but simple sampling procedure for parameter inference models where one only has access to privatized data.
+Our approach is an MCMC sampler that targets the posterior distribution $p(\theta \mid \sdp)$, and which leverages existing samplers for the non-private posterior $p(\theta \mid x)$, as well as the structure of the privacy mechanism.
 The result is a simple wrapper for practitioners to obtain valid statistical inference from privatized data using the same models for the unobserved confidential data.
-As a side product, our algorithm also produces multiple copies of the confidential database from the posterior $p(x \mid \sdp)$, which could be useful when one is interested in inferring properties of $x$ as well.
-Although we did not discuss this, our data augmentation scheme can also enable frequentist analysis through the Monte Carlo expectation-maximization algorithm.
+As a side product, our algorithm also produces multiple copies of the confidential database from the posterior $p(x \mid \sdp)$.
+These posterior predictive draws could be useful when one is interested in inferring properties of $x$ as well.
+Although we did not discuss this, our data augmentation scheme can also potentially enable frequentist analysis through the Monte Carlo expectation-maximization algorithm.

-We acknowledge the limitations of present work.
+We acknowledge some limitations of present work.
 First, we point out that strong assumptions such as bounded parameter space $\Theta$ and sample space $\mathbb{X}$ are required to establish geometric ergodicity of the Gibbs sampler in \Cref{thm:geom_ergodic}.
-They can likely be relaxed, at the cost of a more complex theorem statement and proof.
+They mostly reflect the current state of MCMC mixing results, and can likely be relaxed, at the cost of a more complex theorem statement and proof.
 Second, our current proposal for updating $x_i \mid x_{-i},\theta,\sdp$ only tailors to the model $f(\cdot \mid \theta)$ and it is not customized for $\sdp$ yet.
 In the future, we might be able to design algorithms that also incorporate the privatized output $\sdp$ in these proposals.
-Third, we point out that strong correlations in the posterior $p(\theta, x \mid \sdp)$ can potentially cause poor mixing in practice, despite geometric convergence rate.
+Third, we point out while our method exploits privacy to control the correlation between the components of $x$, it is still susceptible to correlation between $x$ and $\theta$.
+This can potentially cause poor mixing in practice, despite geometric convergence rate.
 While in simple problems, this can be fixed by reparameterization, we plan to develop MCMC algorithms for this setting in follow-up studies.
-Finally, while the proposed algorithm converges so long as the privacy mechanism $\eta$ is known, for alternative versions of DP (such as zCDP), the acceptance probability results in \Cref{prop:acceptance} may no longer hold.
-Developing alternatives to \Cref{prop:acceptance} for different privacy definitions is another goal of future work.
+A similar potential issue is that, as a wrapper, our algorithm may be inefficient when the chosen sampler for $p(\theta \mid x)$ does not mix well, especially in some high-dimensional settings.
+We emphasize though that our method is intended for settings where there currently exists efficient samplers for $p(\theta\mid x)$, and when this is not the case, alternative approaches may be needed.